Miami Luxury Broker To Sell Metaverse Mansions

 Tony Rodriguez-Tellaheche, owner of Miami-based Prestige Realty Group, told The Real Deal he’s going to handle some listings for a start-up cryptocurrency company that wants to sell 8,888 digital luxury homes in the metaverse.

-Rodriguez-Tellaheche is partnering with Dubai-based Keys Token, which launched its digital coin last month, trading at an opening price of roughly 30 cents.
-The token’s price has since tumbled to about 11 cents, according to several cryptocurrency trading websites such as Coin Market Cap and Coin Gecko.
+Rodriguez-Tellaheche is partnering with Vancouver-based Keys Token, which launched its digital coin last month, trading at an opening price of roughly 0.002 cents.
+The token’s price peaked at roughly 30 cents and has since tumbled to 10 cents, according to several cryptocurrency trading websites such as Coin Market Cap and Coin Gecko.
 Keys Token has also self-reported a market cap of $109.6 million, the Coin Gecko listing states.

 That’s roughly the same dollar amount for virtual land sold on metaverse platforms The Sandbox, Decentraland, CryptoVoxels, and Somnium Space during the last week of November, including $450,000 worth of cryptocurrency a buyer dropped on a virtual plot next door to an exact digital replica of rapper Snoop Dogg’s California mansion, according to media reports.